SplinteredSunlight/PerformanceSuite/memory-bank/decisionLog.md

 This document tracks significant architectural and technical decisions made during the development of the Performance Suite project.

+## [2025-04-15 20:08:23] - GitHub Project Management Setup

+**Decision**: Implemented comprehensive GitHub Project management configuration with custom fields, views, automation, and milestone tracking.

+**Context**: The project needed a structured approach to task management and progress tracking as it transitions from planning to implementation phase.

+**Rationale**:
+- GitHub Projects provides a flexible, integrated solution for task management
+- Custom fields allow for better categorization and prioritization of tasks
+- Multiple views enable different perspectives on project progress
+- Automation reduces manual work and ensures consistent project management
+- Milestone tracking helps with roadmap planning and progress visualization

+**Implementation**:
+- Created project configuration with custom fields (Priority, Component, Effort)
+- Set up multiple project views (Board, Roadmap, Component, Priority)
+- Implemented automation workflows for issue and PR management
+- Created milestone configuration and synchronization
+- Added specialized issue templates for technical debt and performance optimization
+- Developed a setup script to facilitate project configuration

+**Implications**:
+- Improved task organization and visibility
+- More efficient project management workflow
+- Better tracking of project progress against milestones
+- Enhanced ability to prioritize and categorize work
+- Consistent approach to issue and PR management
+- Easier onboarding for new contributors

 ## [2025-04-15 18:35:00] - Project Organization and Documentation Consolidation

 **Decision**: Consolidated technical documentation into a single comprehensive document and reorganized project structure.